isaaclhk/Projects/Python projects/breast cancer prediction.md

 df.info()
 ```

-id is dropped beacause it is not germane to the analysis, 'Unnamed: 32' is also dropped because it consists of only null values.
+id is dropped because it is not germane to the analysis, 'Unnamed: 32' is also dropped because it consists of only null values.

 ```
 #check that the null column was dropped, note that all are floats except diagnosis